Offshore for Us citizens

 It will hold you accountable for reporting and compliance.

-But there are strategies and ways to avoid all that and create a lifestyle for yourself that you enjoy more.
+But there are strategies and ways to avoid some or even all of that and create a lifestyle for yourself that you enjoy more.

 Here at Nomad Capitalist, we’re the strongest advocates for going where you’re treated best.